Single stream/single sort isn't anything fancy. It simply refers to a system that takes the individual 'source

 Single Stream in:

-The change to single stream is happening in the Cities of Detroit Lakes, Frazee, Audubon, and Lake Park in the spring of 2017.
+Single stream is now taking place in the Cities of Detroit Lakes, Frazee, Audubon, and Lake Park.
 Becker County's

 new products from recycled material.